spie-ics-ag/meraki2azure_ad/README.md

 export SESSION_SECRET=<A_Secret_Key>
 ```

-Optionally, you can override the `public` directory path, with:
+Optionally, if you want to change the CSS and the logos, you can override the `public` directory path to your customized path, with:
 ```bash
 export PUBLIC_DIR_PATH=custom_public
 ```